ps-toronto-team-4/budgeting-app-frontend/README.md

 npm start
 ```

 To make writing graphql easier, it is recommended you install the [Apollo GraphQL](https://marketplace.visualstudio.com/items?itemName=apollographql.vscode-apollo) VSCode extension.
-It will read the endpoints in the apollo.config.js file and provide intellisense when writing queries in .graphql files.
+It will read the endpoints in the apollo.config.js file and provide intellisense when writing graphql queries.

 ## Resources
 - [React Native - Getting Started](https://reactnative.dev/docs/getting-started)